Azure-Samples/azure-sql-db-prisma/README.md

 swa start --api ./api
 ```

-You can now work locally.
+Enjoy the Static Web Site running locally!

 ## Running on Azure

-This is the amazing part of using Azure Static WebApps.
+This is the amazing part of using Azure Static Web Apps.
 Deploying to Azure is completely automated via GitHub actions.
+There are some manual steps because the Static Web Apps CLI is still in Preview at the moment of writing and because Prisma and the Azure Static Web App GitHub Action need some help the get along.

 1. Fork this repository
 1. Get a [GitHub Token](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line)